 Information collected is stored in an appropriately secure format and is held by the Food Authority for archival purposes.

 When the information is no longer required for the purposes for which it was collected it is deleted.

-The provision of personal details via this website is optional.
+Providing personal details via this website is optional.
 This information will only be used for the purpose for which it was provided.
 In particular:

 - local councils

-- food safety authorities in other States and Territories
+- food safety authorities in other states and territories

 - Australian Customs Service

 - Australian Quarantine Inspection Service, and